• Girlsnbeauty Icons

 Abnormally heavy bleeding

-Your urine lining builds when the estrogen levels are more than the progesterone levels.
-This will result in heavier bleeding during the period, and the lining sheds.
+Your urine lining builds when the estrogen levels are higher than the progesterone levels.
+This will result in heavier bleeding during the period, and the lining will shed.

 It might also cause a skipped period by causing a lining to build up by creating heavy bleeding.

-You can know the bleeding is heavy if it:
+You can tell the bleeding is heavy if it:

-• soak through the one pad or tampon an hour for the several hours
+- soak through the one pad or tampon an hour for several hours

-• makes you change the tampon or pad during the sleep
+- makes you change the tampon or pad during sleep

-When the bleeding is heavy, it can last for a more extended period.
+When the bleeding is heavy, it can last for a longer period.
 It will also disrupt your daily life.

 You may feel uncomfortable exercising and carrying on with your regular tasks.
-Heavy bleeding can also cause fatigue and also increases the risk of other diseases.
+Heavy bleeding can also cause fatigue and increase the risk of other diseases.

 What can you do?

-You may know that taking ibuprofen during the period can help in menstrual cramps.
-It can help reduce the flow up to 30 per cent if you take it during heavy bleeding.
+You may know that taking ibuprofen during the period can help with menstrual cramps.
+It can help reduce the flow by up to 30 percent if you take it during heavy bleeding.

 It will be best to take 200 mg every four to six hours during the day.
 You can consult with the healthcare provider if the pain continues.